-Women who carry a BRCA1 or BRCA2 gene mutation have an increased risk of cancer of the ovaries and fallopian tubes.
+Women who carry a BRCA1, BRCA2 or PALB2 gene fault have an increased risk of cancer of the ovaries and fallopian tubes.

 The ovaries are the organs in the female pelvis that produce eggs and produce the hormones oestrogen and progesterone.
 The ovaries release an egg each month (ovulation) in the years before menopause.